-- 1. Academic credit will be assigned according to student performance relative to the stated objectives and granted upon successful completion of the program. - 2.
-The credit will be placed on the student's transcript. - 3.
+- 1. It is the responsibility of the teacher of record to email the final grade to the Office of Alternative Education. - 2.
+Academic credit will be assigned according to student performance relative to the stated objectives and granted upon successful completion of the program. - 3.
+The credit will be placed on the student's transcript. - 4.
 Credits earned from educational options may be counted toward graduation requirements in accordance with applicable State Law and Administrative Code.